 On this page I’ll shortlist the cameras and accessories which I can personally recommend for vlogging at every level from budget to high-end.
-I’ll start with a video where I’ll explain what I’m looking for on a vlogging camera, before making some recommendations.
-I have a more detailed list of camera recommendations after the video.

 Recommended vlogging cameras